Caeli: cooling buildings with low-carbon air conditioning

 Caeli Énergie designs and manufactures cooling systems for buildings with a low environmental footprint, consuming 5 times less energy than conventional air conditioners.
 Here's why we support them.

-1. Global warming, overheating in buildings and energy-hungry air conditioning: the vicious circle
+1. Global warming, overheating in buildings and energy-hungry air conditioning: a vicious circle

 Rising temperatures and outdated air-conditioning systems

-Climate change over the coming decades will lead to periods of high heat and heatwaves, which will have an impact on overheating in buildings and their energy consumption in summer.
+Climate change over the coming decades will lead to periods of high heat and heatwaves, which will have an impact on overheating in buildings and their energy consumption in the summer.
 In 2019, ADEME reported that 22% of households were equipped with one or more cooling systems, compared with 14% in 2016, an increase of 50% in 3 years.
-By 2050, ADEME predicts that 1 in 2 homes will use air conditioning.
-Already, in Europe, the air-conditioning market represents 8 million units sold each year, worth 5 billion euros.
+By 2050, the French Agency for Ecological Transition (ADEME) predicts that 1 in 2 homes will use air conditioning.
+In Europe today, the air-conditioning market already totals 8 million units sold each year, worth 5 billion euros.

-Even if the principle of an air conditioner is to reject and blow cold air, it doesn't actually do this without absorbing warm air from an area and releasing it outside.
-Conventional air conditioners are therefore an unsatisfactory solution, because of their colossal carbon footprint: they consume a lot of energy, use refrigerant gases with a high greenhouse effect, and also emit heat.
-Today, the world's air conditioners have the same carbon footprint as Japan.
-Worse: by 2050, they will consume as much electricity as China does today.
-It's a vicious circle with far-reaching consequences that Caeli Energie has set out to break.
+Although the basic idea behind an air conditioner is to blow out cold air, it does this by absorbing warm air from the room and releasing it outside.
+This makes conventional air conditioners an unacceptable solution because of their colossal carbon footprint: they consume a lot of energy, use refrigerants with high greenhouse gas emissions, and produce heat.
+Today, the carbon footprint of air conditioners worldwide is the same as that of Japan.
+Even worse: by 2050, they will consume as much electricity as China currently does.
+It's a vicious circle with far-reaching consequences that Caeli Energie is determined to put an end to.

-The main challenge is for multi-family dwellings.
-More equipped with air-conditioning systems than single-family homes, they are also more likely to be found in urban environments, and therefore exposed to Urban Heat Islands (UHIs).
-A study by the Centre National de Recherches Météorologiques, published last July, looked at the massive use of air conditioning in the Paris region.
-The results are clear: locally, the temperature rises by up to 3°C due to the hot air released by air-conditioning systems.
+The main challenge concerns multi-family dwellings.
+More equipped with air-conditioning systems than single-family homes, they are also more likely to be found in urban environments, and thereby exposed to Urban Heat Islands (UHIs).
+A study by the French National Center for Meteorological Research (CNRM), published last July, looked at the widespread use of air conditioning in the Paris region.
+The results are clear: the local temperatures are rising by up to 3°C as a result of the hot air released by air-conditioning systems.

 Regulatory framework accelerates response to this challenge

-It has therefore become a matter of urgency to protect sensitive people during heat peaks, particularly in nursing homes and hospitals, critical equipment and examination rooms.
+It has therefore become a matter of urgency to protect people at risk during peak heat periods, particularly in nursing homes and hospitals, in facilities with critical equipment and in contest or examination rooms.

-Added to this is the Law of March 30, 2023, which introduces a 5-year derogation from public procurement law to massively increase the energy renovation of public buildings.
-400 million square meters of public buildings (300 million square meters for local authorities) are to be renovated.
+In addition, the Law of March 30, 2023 introduced a 5-year derogation from public procurement law to massively increase the energy efficiency of public buildings.
+400 million square meters of public buildings (300 million square meters for local authorities) are scheduled for renovation.

 Benefits and subsidies will be provided to projects that choose companies compatible with this law, rather than obsolete air-conditioning systems.
 The new standards will therefore encourage the expansion of new, much more environmentally-friendly solutions.